SimphiweTebe/graphql-server/README.md

 # GraphQL server built with Apollo and Typescript
-A graphQL server that uses the Starwars API as datasource.
+A graphQL server that uses the Starwars API as datasource to fetch characters.

 ## Running the backend